stellar/go/services/horizon/internal/docs/captive_core_migration.md

  - restart Horizon

 ### Configure Captive Core
 Captive Core runs with a trimmed down configuration "stub": at minimum, it must contain enough info to set up a quorum (see [above](#configuration)). **Your old configuration cannot be used directly**: Horizon needs special settings for Captive Core.
-Running Horizon will fail with the following error, or errors like it:
+Otherwise, running Horizon will fail with the following error, or errors like it:

     default: Config from /tmp/captive-stellar-core-38cff455ad3469ec/stellar-core.conf
     default: Got an exception: Failed to parse '/tmp/captive-stellar-core-38cff455ad3469ec/stellar-core.conf' :Key HTTP_PORT already present at line 10 [CommandLine.cpp:1064]